Eritrea profile

 Television

-- Eri TV - state-run
+- Eri TV - state-run, operates two channels with programmes in Tigrinya, Tigre, Arabic and English

+- Assenna TV (ATV) - London-based satellite station

 Radio

-- Voice of the Broad Masses of Eritrea (Dimtsi Hafash) - state-run, operates two networks, programmes in 11 languages
+- Voice of the Broad Masses of Eritrea (Dimtsi Hafash) - state-run, operates two networks, programmes in nine languages

-- Radio Zara - state-run, FM network
+- Zara FM - state-run, music-based network

+- Radio Erena - operates from Paris with support from media freedom group Reporters Without Borders (RSF)

 News agency/internet